Share this article

 • Tremors

-It is prudent to remember that the more severe symptoms of muscle tremors, respiratory paralysis and death would only occur if a lot of conkers had been eaten, however, it is important to seek immediate medical advice from your veterinarian if you suspect your pup has eaten a number of conkers so they can be treated correctly in good time and to prevent serious complications.
+It is prudent to remember that the more severe symptoms of muscle tremors, respiratory paralysis and death would only occur if a lot of conkers had been eaten, however, it is important to seek immediate medical advice from your veterinarian if you suspect your dog has eaten a number of conkers so they can be treated correctly in good time and to prevent serious complications.

 Meet our veterinary expert, Lily